 Green Bond Investment Universe

 Example of the Scale of Green Bond Purity

-All Green Bonds that will be purchased will be eligible to be included in the BofA Merill Lynch Green Bond Index.
-The BofA Merrill Lynch Green Bond Index tracks the performance of securities issued for qualified “green” purposes.
-Bonds must have a clearly designated use of proceeds that is solely applied towards projects or activities that promote climate change mitigation or adaptation or other environmental sustainability purposes.
+All Green Bonds purchased will be eligible for inclusion in the BofA Merrill Lynch Green Bond Index.
+This index tracks the performance of securities issued for qualified “green” purposes.
+Bonds must have a clearly designated use of proceeds that is solely applied towards projects or activities that promote climate change mitigation, adaptation or other environmental sustainability purposes.

-The Lead Portfolio Manager, Steve Williams, sits within the wider Global Fixed Income team in London, led by Andre Severino.
-The team consists of 11 investment professionals in London with a further 4 in Nikko AM’s Sydney office with an average of 15 years of investment management experience.
-The team has significantly broadened over time to support the strategies’ growth and cater to institutional portfolios.
-One of our biggest advantages is the fluid interaction across these four categories and the ability to execute decisions quickly, once a team decision has been made.
+Steve and Raphael both sit within the wider Global Fixed Income team in London, led by Andre Severino.
+The team consists of 13 investment professionals in London with a further 5 in Nikko AM’s Sydney office who collectively have an average of 17 years of investment management experience.
+The team has significantly broadened over time to support the strategies’ growth and cater for institutional portfolios.
+One of our biggest advantages is the fluid interaction across the five business lines and the ability to execute decisions quickly, once a decision has been made.
 The diagram below illustrates the organisational structure in London.